ibm-cloud-docs/EventStreams/satellite_provisioning.md

     ```
     {: codeblock}

-    If the {{site.data.keyword.messagehub}} Satellite instance has been provisioned, use the following command to update the instance with the parameter.
+    If the {{site.data.keyword.messagehub}} Satellite instance has been provisioned, use the following command to update the instance with the -p parameter.

     ```sh
     ibmcloud resource service-instance-update <instance-name> -p '{"cos_bucket_crn":"<cos-bucket-crn>"}'